 The best video interview platforms for remote hiring in 2026 are Pin (full-pipeline AI recruiting with automated scheduling), HireVue (enterprise assessments at scale), Spark Hire (mid-market one-way and live video), BrightHire (interview intelligence, now Zoom-owned), Willo (async-first with GDPR compliance), VidCruiter (structured interviews for regulated industries), and Hinterview (agency-focused video outreach).
-Your pick depends on whether you need a standalone interview tool or a platform that handles sourcing, outreach, and scheduling together.
+Your pick depends on whether you need a standalone video interviewing platform or a solution that handles sourcing, outreach, and scheduling together.

-The video interviewing software market hit $250 million in 2022 and is projected to reach $892 million by 2030 at a 17.2% CAGR, according to The Insight Partners.
-That growth tracks with what recruiters already know: remote and hybrid hiring isn't a temporary shift.
+At $250 million in 2022 and projected to reach $892 million by 2030 at a 17.2% CAGR, the video interviewing software market is growing fast, according to The Insight Partners.
+That growth tracks with what recruiters already know: video interviewing now sits at the center of the best remote recruiting tools stack, and remote and hybrid hiring isn’t a temporary shift.
 A Criteria Corp survey of 2,500+ job seekers found that 43% have no preference between video and in-person interviews, and 44% of tech workers actively prefer video.
-The format is settled.
-What's not settled is which platform actually saves you time instead of adding another tool to manage.
+Format preference is settled.
+Which platform actually saves time instead of adding complexity - that’s still very much open.

 What Should Recruiters Look for in a Video Interview Platform?

-A 2025 peer-reviewed study in the International Journal of Selection and Assessment confirmed that asynchronous video interviews produce reliable, structured performance signals comparable to live interviews - but only when questions are standardized and rubrics are defined.
-The platform you choose needs to support that structure, not just record a video call.
+A 2025 peer-reviewed study in the International Journal of Selection and Assessment found that asynchronous video interviews produce reliable, structured performance signals - but only when questions are standardized and rubrics are defined.
+Whichever tool you choose needs to support that structure, not just record a video call.

 • Live vs. async (or both) - Some roles need real-time conversation.
 Others benefit from one-way recordings that candidates complete on their own schedule.
-The best platforms offer both.
+Strong tools offer both.

 • ATS integration depth - Does the platform push interview recordings, notes, and scorecards directly into your ATS?
 Or do you manually copy everything over?
 Shallow integrations create double work.

 • Structured interview support - Built-in question libraries, rating rubrics, and scorecards make the difference between useful recordings and unwatchable footage.
-If you're running structured interviews, the platform should enforce consistency.
+If you’re running structured interviews, the software should enforce consistency.

 • Candidate experience - No app downloads, mobile-friendly recording, and clear instructions.
 Complicated setups increase no-show rates.

 • Full-pipeline vs. point solution - A video interview tool solves one step.
-A platform like Pin handles sourcing, outreach, and automated interview scheduling before a candidate ever hits the video stage.
+A solution like Pin handles sourcing, outreach, and automated interview scheduling before a candidate ever hits the video stage.

-One more factor that doesn't show up on feature comparison tables: vendor stability.
+Vendor stability is one more factor that never shows up on comparison tables.
 Two major acquisitions hit this space in late 2025 (Zoom bought BrightHire, Radancy absorbed myInterview).
-If you're signing an annual contract, the platform you evaluated might look different 12 months from now.
-Ask about the product roadmap, and get integration guarantees in writing.
+Annual contracts lock you in - and the product you evaluated might look very different 12 months from now.
+Ask about the roadmap, and get integration guarantees in writing.

 Now let’s break down the seven platforms worth your evaluation time.